Geradot/cucumber-cypress-tests/README.md

-# Cypress Tests for Telnyx.com
+# Cucumber + Cypress Tests for Telnyx.com

 ## 1️⃣ Summary of repo